alpatrykos/minidreamer/README.md

 # MiniDreamer

-MiniDreamer is a research-grade PlaNet-style world model project for `MiniGrid-FourRooms-v0`.
+MiniDreamer is a PlaNet-style world model project for `MiniGrid-FourRooms-v0`.
 It learns a recurrent latent dynamics model from partial RGB observations, predicts reward and episode termination, and uses discrete CEM planning in latent space.

-The repository now contains the full implementation scaffold:
+The repository contains:

 - MiniGrid RGB environment wrappers and bootstrap trajectory collection
 - Episode-aware replay buffer with reproducible train/val/test splits